FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 Also called marigold, the calendula flower - particularly the petals and extracted oil - has been used for centuries in traditional Chinese and Ayurvedic medicine.

-Applied both topically and internally, calendula has been scientifically studied and known to have many benefits, including:
+Applied both topically and internally, the calendula benefits have been scientifically studied and known to include:

 Used topically, calendula is known to treat blemishes, heal skin, and reduce inflammation.
 This is due, in part to the fact that it contains 19 different carotenoid antioxidants, along with triterenoid esters (which are potent anti-inflammatories).